Great Expectations (1946 film): Box office

 It was also the third most popular film at the British box office in 1947 and most popular movie at the Canadian box office in 1948.
 According to Kinematograph Weekly the 'biggest winner' at the box office in 1947 Britain was The Courtneys of Curzon Street, with "runners up" being The Jolson Story, Great Expectations, Odd Man Out, Frieda, Holiday Camp and Duel in the Sun.

+It earned $2 million in rentals in North America.

+According to Rank's own records the film had made a profit of £21,200 for the company by December 1949.

 The film's critical status has generally stayed high.
 Kevin Brownlow, a biographer of Lean, wrote that "Dickens' brilliance at creating characters was matched by Cineguild's choice of actors", and Alain Silver and James Ursini have drawn attention to the film's "overall narrative subjectivity", finding Lean "more than faithful to the original's first person style".

 In 1999, it came fifth in a BFI poll of the top 100 British films, while in 2004, Total Film named it the fourteenth greatest British film of all time.
 It was the first British film to win an Oscar for its cinematography.